 Groundwater elevation minimum thresholds were established in depletion of interconnected surface water RMP wells near interconnected stream reaches shown in Figure 5-10.
 This network of 8 wells, which is a subset of the shallow wells for the chronic lowering of groundwater levels RMP, and only includes shallow wells from the DWR observation well clusters, will be refined with the addition of dedicated monitoring wells closer to and in data gap areas of the interconnected streams, as described in the plan implementation section.
-The minimum thresholds for groundwater levels at surface water depletion RMPs are identical to minimum thresholds for chronic lowering of groundwater RMPs in shallow wells defined in Section 6.6.2.
-Since the shallow wells near the streams were categorized as stable wells in the chronic lowering of groundwater levels SMC, the minimum threshold at these wells is the minimum fall groundwater elevation since 2012 minus a 20-foot buffer.
-The minimum thresholds and measurable objectives for individual RMP wells are summarized in Table 6-5.
+The minimum thresholds for groundwater levels at surface water depletion RMPs are identical to minimum thresholds for chronic lowering of groundwater RMPs in shallow wells defined in Section 6.6.2..
+The minimum thresholds and measurable objectives for individual RMP wells are summarized in Table 6-6.